ART REPRODUCTION AND GICLEE PRINTING

 3. YOUR FILES

-Finally, we create two separate files and give them both to you.
+We create two separate files and give them both to you.
 These files are a high resolution jpeg file and a web resolution jpeg.
 The high resolution file can be used for printing of any sort and the web resolution file is already set for emailing, putting on your website, or sharing on social media.
 We no longer use CDs or DVDs, so you can either bring us a USB flash drive to transfer your images or we can share them with you digitally via Dropbox.
 All of this is included in the $25 per photograph charge or hourly rate.

 FREQUENT ART REPRODUCTION QUESTIONS